 Loading, please wait...

-When contacting contractors and local service providers to ask about prices, we pick cities where the cost of services are in line with the U.S. national average such as:
+Our content management team also works closely with the Fixr.com network of 90,000+ local contractors, who provide a unique source of information for our cost guides.
+When contacting contractors and local service providers to ask about prices, we choose cities where the cost of services are in line with the U.S. national average, such as:

 Ithaca, NY; Sarasota, FL; Cincinnati, OH; Dayton, OH; Iowa City, IA; Montgomery, AL; Tyler, TX; Houston, TX; Rochester, NY; Atlanta, GA; Birmingham, AL; Austin, TX; Dallas, TX; Tulsa, OK; Durham, NC; Marietta, GA; and Raleigh, NC.

 This means that we do not show local costs for sites that are significantly more expensive than the national average, such as New York City, NY or Boston, MA, or cheaper like Omaha, NE or Harlingen, TX.

 The information provided by our cost guides comes from a wide variety of sources, including our own cost data, specialized books and websites, published cost studies, U.S. associations, websites and reports from the U.S. government, literature reviews of DIY websites, contractors and subcontractors, material suppliers, material price services, and other vendor websites.

 The content management team ensures that all the sources used at Fixr.com contain evidence-based information produced by individuals or organizations with credentials or relevant experience.
 Here is a full list of all the sources:

 Apart from the corresponding sources already cited like specialized books, U.S. associations, U.S. government websites, and our own data and cost guides, Fixr.com?s cost guides are also based on some specialized websites from professionals in the home improvement industry.
 If you are interested in knowing all the sources for a specific guide, you can find them after the FAQs section at the end of each cost guide.